COMCIFS/comcifs.github.io/draft/ddlm_dictionary_style_guide.md

 1. The first and last values of a list are not separated from the delimiters by whitespace.
 2. Each element of the list is separated by `<min whitespace>` from the next element.
-3. Where application of the rules for loop or attribute-value layout require an internal line break, the list should be presented as a multi-line compound object.
+3. Where application of the rules for loop or attribute-value layout require an internal line break, the list should be presented as a multi-line compound object (see below).
 4. These rules do not cover lists containing multi-line simple data values or lists with more than one level of nesting.